This page contains information for (in order):

 - At the request of the clinical team

-Visits are not allowed under these situations
+When visits are not allowed

 - Patient is COVID positive

 - Patient is waiting for the results of a COVID swab